scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 **Control Service**: The Control Service is the main control plane infrastructure component within a SCION AS.
 It is responsible for the path exploration and registration processes that take place within the Control Plane.

-**Core AS**: Each Isolation Domain (ISD) is administered by a set of distinguished autonomous systems (ASes) called Core ASes, which are responsible for initiating the path-discovery and -construction process (in SCION called "beaconing").
+**Core AS**: Each Isolation Domain (ISD) is administered by a set of distinguished autonomous systems (ASes) called core ASes, which are responsible for initiating the path-discovery and -construction process (in SCION called "beaconing").
 Each ISD MUST have at least one Core AS.

 **Endpoint**: An endpoint is the start or the end of a SCION path, as defined in {{RFC9473}}.